steveclarke/vintage-online-store/README.md

 people were doing it at a time when it was just us early pioneers trying to figure it all out.

-[The last modified on the file was May 29, 1996.
+[The last modified date on the file was May 29, 1996.
 If I recall correctly, I started writing it in late 1994/early 1995, putting in most of the work before I got married in mid-1995.]